 Read about the disabled facilities grant on the Welsh Governent site

-Disabled facilities grants are available to owner-occupiers and private rented tenants.
+Disabled facilities grants are available to owner-occupiers and tenants who rent from private landlords.

 Where the disabled person is not the owner or tenant, for example a child or other relative living in the property as their main residence, an application can be made by the householder.